-Picking up the phone in order to talk to someone is becoming increasingly rare, as more and more people use instant messaging apps to chat and share content.
+Picking up the phone to talk to someone is becoming increasingly rare, as more and more people use instant messaging apps to chat and share content.
 Phone contracts used to be all about the number of free minutes on offer – now, it’s all about the data needed to access things like YouTube and Crypto Telegram channels.

-Not so long ago it seemed as though WhatsApp held an unassailable position as most people's messaging app of choice, at least here in the West.
-It's still the most popular instant messaging platform across the world, with two billion active monthly users, but its dominance is being challenged by the rise of a number of alternative platforms.
+Not so long ago, it seemed as though WhatsApp held an unassailable position as most people's messaging app of choice, at least here in the West.
+It's still the most popular instant messaging platform globally, with two billion active monthly users, but its dominance is being challenged by the rise of several alternative platforms.

 When discussing instant messaging, it's not long before the F word comes up.
-Since acquiring WhatsApp in 2014 for an astonishing $19 billion, Facebook has become the biggest player in the space, with WhatsApp's two billion users under its umbrella, as well as the 1.3 billion users of Facebook Messenger.
-These two platforms occupy the top two spots in the rankings, making Mark Zuckerberg and co the dominant force when it comes to modern communications.
+Since acquiring WhatsApp in 2014 for an astonishing $19 billion, Facebook (now Meta) has become the biggest player in the space, with WhatsApp's two billion users under its umbrella, as well as the 1.3 billion users of Facebook Messenger.
+As a result, these two platforms occupy the top two spots in the rankings, making Meta the dominant force in modern communications.

-Yet for all its power, Facebook is in large part the underlying reason behind the emergence of rival messaging apps in recent years.
-Facebook makes money through harvesting and selling the data it gleans from its users, which is much prized by advertisers.
-As the world steadily wakes up to the implications of this business model, many people are looking for ways to keep their personal data out of the Zuck's grubby paws, regardless of what he's calling the company he runs.
+Yet, for all its power, Meta is largely the underlying reason behind the emergence of rival messaging apps in recent years.
+Meta makes money by harvesting and selling the data it gleans from its users, which advertisers prize.
+As the world steadily wakes up to the implications of this business model, many people are looking for ways to keep their personal data out of Zuck's grubby paws, regardless of what he's calling the company he runs.

-The original deadline for accepting these new terms was February 8th 2021, though this was later pushed back by over three months to May 15th.
-Although chats will still be secured with end-to-end encryption (meaning not even Facebook can read them) the company can still collect metadata from users that will give it the ability to target advertising more efficiently.
-It should be noted that this change will not affect users in the UK and EU, who enjoy the benefits of much stricter data protection laws than elsewhere in the world.
+The original deadline for accepting these new terms was February 8th 2021.
+However, this was later pushed back by over three months to May 15th.
+Although chats will still be secured with end-to-end encryption (meaning not even Facebook can read them), the company can still collect metadata from users that will give it the ability to target advertising more efficiently.
+It should be noted that this change will not affect users in the UK and EU.
+They enjoy the benefits of much stricter data protection laws than elsewhere in the world.

 Let’s Talk Telegram

-This deluge of new users pushed Telegram past the 500 million active monthly users mark and confirmed its status as one of the prime alternatives to WhatsApp and Facebook Messenger.
+This deluge of new users pushed Telegram past the 500 million active monthly users mark, confirming its status as one of the primary alternatives to WhatsApp and Facebook Messenger.
 Since its release in 2013, it has been steadily increasing in popularity, but the announcement from WhatsApp and Facebook helped supercharge user numbers.

-It should be noted at this point that there are two other massive messaging platforms that have a combined total of nearly two billion users.
-These are WeChat and QQ, both developed by China’s Tencent corporation and thus largely confined to the Chinese market.
-As such, although worthy of mention, they cannot be said to have the global reach of WhatsApp or indeed Telegram.
+It should be noted that two other massive messaging platforms have a combined total of nearly two billion users.
+These are WeChat and QQ, both developed by China’s Tencent corporation and thus primarily confined to the Chinese market.
+Although worthy of mention, they cannot be said to have the global reach of WhatsApp or Telegram.

-Telegram was founded by brothers Pavel and Nikolai Durov, who were initially based in Russia.
+The Telegram app was founded by brothers Pavel and Nikolai Durov, who were initially based in Russia.
 They left the country in 2014, citing difficulties with the Putin regime.
-Telegram now operates from Dubai, though it has offices in a number of other countries and is legally domiciled in London.
+Telegram now operates from Dubai, though it has offices in several other countries and is legally domiciled in London.

-The brothers had previously worked to develop VK (VKontakte), Russia's hugely popular equivalent to Facebook.
-The success of the platform attracted the interest of powerful investors, many with links to Putin and his government.
+The brothers had previously developed VK (VKontakte), Russia's hugely popular equivalent to Facebook.
+The platform's success attracted the interest of powerful investors, many with links to Putin and his government.

 After refusing to allow the government access to the details of Russians who had joined VK groups protesting against Russia's involvement in Ukraine, the brothers sold their stake in the company and left, planning never to return.

-Upon leaving Russia, Nikolai and Pavel began work on Telegram, with Nikolai writing the code and Pavel running the business side.
+Upon leaving Russia, Nikolai and Pavel began work on the Telegram app, with Nikolai writing the code and Pavel running the business side.
 Telegram was officially launched in late 2013 and has been growing steadily ever since thanks to the multitude of Telegram groups and channels.
 Since its inception, it has grown from 100,000 active users in October of that year to 15 million just six months later.
 The 100 million active users milestone was passed in early 2016, followed by 200 million users in March 2018, then 300 million in April 2020.
 As of Jan 2021, Telegram has about 500 million users, according to Durov in a blog post.

-When using Telegram for the first time, it becomes clear that it has a number of features that WhatsApp lacks.
+When using Telegram for the first time, it becomes clear that it has several features that WhatsApp lacks.
 When it comes to security between the two apps, Telegram has often said that it is the more secure option and others have seek to clear the finer points about that claim.
 So what's going on actually?

 The company claims that it never has nor will disclose the user information it holds, but those wishing to communicate in complete privacy will need to think carefully before using the platform and should certainly enable the secret chats function.